What powers the wind from the black hole accretion disc in GRO J1655-40?: Introduction

+The simulations also confirm that thermal winds should become invisible when the source makes a transition to the hard state, with $T_{\rm IC,7}\sim 10$.
+The wind may be launched quite efficiently (though this depends on details of the inner disc geometry) but it is faster, so is less dense.
+This, together with the harder spectral illumination, means that it is completely ionised so there is no radiation force from bound-bound and bound-free, and these states are typically seen at $L/L_{\rm Edd}<0.1$ so electron scattering is not important either (\citealt{Tomaru2019}).

-The high-quality X-ray grating spectrum by {\it Chandra} of GRO\,J1655-40 during its 2005 outburst is crucial because density sensitive metastable absorption lines (most prominently $\lambda 11.92$ of B-like Fe {\sc xxii}) are observed.
-This allowed the wind density to be estimated at $(4.0-6.3)\times10^{13}~{\rm cm^{-3}}$ in \citet{Miller2008}, revised down from the original claim of $5.6\times10^{15}~{\rm cm^{-3}}$ in \citet{Miller2006}.
-Combined with the 4\% Eddington luminosity inferred from the observed luminosity \citep{Miller2006}, this gives a launch radius for the disc wind in GRO\,J1655-40 which is more than a factor 10 smaller than expected for a thermal wind, {\em requiring} magnetic launching \citep{Miller2006,Miller2008}.
+Despite these successes of the thermal-radiative wind models, an alternative mechanism, magnetic driving, is still considered because of a single observation of a very unusual wind in GRO J1655-40.
+The high-quality X-ray grating spectrum by {\it Chandra} of GRO\,J1655-40 during its 2005 outburst shows absorption lines from unusually low ionisation states, including a density sensitive metastable absorption line ($\lambda 11.92$ of B-like Fe {\sc xxii}).
+This gives a wind density of $(4.0-6.3)\times10^{13}~{\rm cm^{-3}}$ (\citealt{Miller2008}, revised down from the original claim of $5.6\times10^{15}~{\rm cm^{-3}}$ in \citealt{Miller2006}).
+This gives a direct estimate of the launch radius when combined with the observed luminosity, $L\sim 0.04L_{\rm Edd}$, and ionisation parameter $\xi=L/(nR^2) \sim 10^{5}~{\rm erg ~cm ~s^{-1}}$ \citep{Miller2006} , where $n$ is the number of densities for hydrogen and $R$ is the radius from the source (In this paper, we use both $R$ and $r$ to show radii.
+For the model of thermal winds in Sec.
+4 we use $R$.
+For the model of magnetic winds in Sec.5 we use $r$.
+In Sec.5, $r_d$ shows the radius along the disc mid-plane and $r_0$ shows the inner radius of this object taken from \citealt{Fukumura2017} ).
+The resulting radius is more than a factor 10 smaller than expected for a thermal wind, {\em requiring} magnetic launching \citep{Miller2006,Miller2008}.
 By extension, this supported a unified model of magnetic winds across the mass scale, including both stellar and supermassive black holes (\citealt{Fukumura2017}, hereafter F17).